hypertrons/hypertrons-crx/README.md

 - **Project Correlation Network**: Project Correlation Network shows the correlation between projects for a given time period.
 From this graph you can find the projects that are related to the given project.

-- **Developer Collabration Network within project**: Developer Collabration Network within project shows the collaboration between active developers within the project for a given time period.
+- **Developer Collaboration Network within project**: Developer Collaboration Network within project shows the collaboration between active developers within the project for a given time period.
 From this graph you can find the active developers in the given project.
 What's more, you can find the collaborative relationships between these developers.

 - **Project Activity & OpenRank Trend**: The Project Activity and OpenRank Trend chart presents how the two metrics evolve since 2015.
 In the chart, you can zoom and drag using your mouse or touchpad, and you can toggle either of the data by clicking the legend buttons as well.